Laura Malacart is a practitioner and independent scholar born in Italy and based in the UK.

 In 2007 a series of white British actors with RP pronunciation responded to a call by Laura Malacart to donate an hour of their time for her project Voicings.
-She asked each actor to learn a script penned by a refugee.
-Each text has been a testimony about an instance of linguistic difficulty in their new life in English – the actors were also instructed to learn the errors contained in the text.
-Voicings (Italy) has been commissioned by Radio Papesse and works with the applied methodology of Voicings to the context of the economic migration of S.Croce, an Italian village on the outskirts of Florence and therefore enable a socio-linguistic exploration of migration in the area.
-In this area more than half of the children currently born are of African or Eastern Europe descent, such large immigration is justified by the lasting presence of the tannery industry.
-Economic migrants are employed in this industry because the factories require hard labour in less than ideal conditions with high temperature and heavy handling.
-Voicings uses field research and testimonies written by immigrants, whose texts are performed through the vocal experimentations of professional actors who grapple with errors or new linguistic constructions at times highly poetic, penned by the immigrants.
-The outocme is a 30-minute continuous radio piece that weaves vocalisations and testimonies in a continuous narrative.
-Language, context and form generate a considerably different experience from that of Voicings (UK) not only because the languages and socio-geographical contexts produce distinct contents but also formally as Voicings (UK) exists as a video installation rather than a sound piece.
+She filmed each actor learning a script penned by a refugee that describes an experience of linguistic difficulty in their new life in English – the actors were also instructed to learn the errors contained in the text.
+Voicings (Italy) was commissioned by Radio Papesse to apply the methodology of Voicings to the context of the economic migration in Santa Croce sull’Arno, an Italian village on the outskirts of Florence and therefore enable a socio-linguistic exploration of migration in the area.
+In this area more than half of the children currently born are of African or Eastern Europe descent, such large immigration being justified by the lasting presence of the tannery industry.
+Voicings uses the testimonies of the immigrants performed through the vocal experimentations of professional actors grappling with the errors of the immigrants, who, in turn, generate at times new linguistic and poetic constructions.
+Whose texts are performed through the vocal experimentations of professional actors who grapple with errors or new linguistic constructions, at times highly poetic, penned by the immigrants.
+The outcome is a 30-minute sound piece that weaves vocalisations and testimonies in a continuous narrative.
+The experience of Voicings (Italy) is considerably different from that of Voicings (UK) not only because the languages and socio-geographical contexts produce distinct contents but also formally as Voicings (UK) exists as a video installation rather than a sound piece.

 The Case of the Mini Vigili